McCarthy stands by support for pre-existing conditions

 In a statement to The Californian, McCarthy's office seemed to confirm a report by Axios that the Bakersfield congressman and House minority leader had informed President Trump of his stance.

 “First and foremost, Republicans support protecting every American with pre-existing conditions.
-No American should be denied coverage because of a pre-existing condition,” McCarthy said Thursday in an email to The Californian.
+No American should be denied coverage because of a pre-existing condition,” McCarthy said March 28 in an email to TBC Media.

 Axios reported earlier this week that McCarthy told Trump he disagrees with the administration’s plan to seek court approval to toss the entire Affordable Care Act, whose provisions mandate coverage of pre-existing conditions.
-And in a press conference early Thursday, McCarthy mentioned that he and President Trump spoke about protecting individuals with preexisting conditions.
+And in a press conference March 28, McCarthy mentioned that he and President Trump spoke about protecting individuals with preexisting conditions.

 Earlier this week, the Trump administration told a federal appeals court it wants the entire Affordable Care Act struck down, an outcome that could leave millions uninsured and reignite what some see as a winning political issue for Democrats.